How long can a dog live with hip dysplasia?

 We know many dogs lead happy lives with hip dysplasia.

-If you suspect that your puppy is affected, take him to your veterinarian to assess as soon as possible.
+If you think your puppy is affected, take him to your vet as soon as possible.

 Symptoms of Hip Dysplasia

 Here are the symptoms to be aware of: